 George O. Momeny was appointed keeper in 1853 on the recommendation of General J.A.
 Jones and others of the Democratic Party.
 After six years of service, Momeny resigned and was honorably discharged from his duties.

 The Lighthouse Board discontinued the light in 1859, but then had it reactivated on August 1, 1864, with Leander Porter as the keeper.
 In 1870, the old Port Clinton Lighthouse was discontinued for good, and the lantern room was removed from the stone tower.

 A custodian was allowed to live in the vacated dwelling and was paid a nominal annual salary of $1 to keep the place in repair.
 Captain William Duff and his wife lived at the lighthouse residence while they waited for their new house to be built.
 Their son, Alfred, was born there, and a daughter, Matilda, died there in 1875.

 The current structures marking the entrance to Portage River are a pair of flashing red and green entrance lights.
 The boathouse associated with Port Clinton Lighthouse stood near the baseball diamond in Waterworks Park for many years after being relocated there in the 1950s.
-After various plans to restore the structure fell through, city workers tore it down in 2010.
+When various plans to restore the structure fell through, city workers tore it down in 2010.
 An oil house used with the lighthouse reportedly still remains in the park.

-Head Keepers: Austin Smith (1833 – 1848), W. Cranfield (1848 – 1849), Benjamin Orcutt (1849 – 1853), George Momney (1853 – 1859), A. Borden (1859), Leander S. Porter (1864 – 1870), Robert Waterfield (1896 – 1900), Daniel Finn (1900), George A. Pope (1900 – 1911), David Sutherland (1912 – 1926).
+Head Keepers: Austin Smith (1833 – 1848), William B. Craighill (1848 – 1849), Benjamin J. Orcutt (1849 – 1853), George O. Momeny (1853 – 1859), A. Borden (1859), Leander S. Porter (1864 – 1870), Robert P. Waterfield (1896 – 1900), William H. Egather (1900), Daniel Finn (1900), George H. Pope (1900 – 1911), David C. Sutherland (1912 – 1926).